wavefrontHQ/docs/pages/doc/tracing_instrumenting_frameworks.md

 **Note:** You will need to specify information from these steps when you instrument your code.

 ## Step 2.
-Instrument Your Code
+Instrument Your Application

+Choose a setup option for instrumenting your application, based on the frameworks (components) you use in your application.
+* Take a moment to identify the microservices in your application, and the components each microservice is built with.

 ### Option 1.
 Quickstart

-Use this option to instrument one or more RESTful microservices in a cloud-native Java application, if these  microservices are based on one of the following Jersey-compliant frameworks:
+Use this option to instrument one or more RESTful microservices in a cloud-native Java application, if these  microservices are based on one of the following Jersey-compliant frameworks running on a Java Virtual Machine (JVM):
 * **Dropwizard Jersey**
 * **Spring Boot**

-These steps use configuration files and minimal code changes to instrument your application:
+These steps use configuration files and minimal code changes:

 1. Make sure you have [prepared to send data to Wavefront](#step-1-prepare-to-send-data-to-wavefront).
 3. For each Dropwizard or Spring Boot microservice:
   * Add [dependencies](https://github.com/wavefrontHQ/wavefront-jersey-sdk-java#maven) to the build system, and then follow the [quickstart steps](https://github.com/wavefrontHQ/wavefront-jersey-sdk-java#quickstart).
   * For an overview of what these steps automatically add to your microservice, see [A Closer Look at an Instrumented Microservice](#a-closer-look-at-an-instrumented-microservice), below.
-3. After your application starts running, you can click **Browse > Applications** in the Wavefront menu bar to start exploring the metrics, histograms, and trace data that are sent from the framework operations and from the Java Virtual Machine (JVM).
+3. After your application starts running, you can click **Browse > Applications** in the Wavefront menu bar to start exploring the metrics, histograms, and trace data that are sent from the framework's operations and from the JVM that runs them.

 ### Option 2.
 Custom Setup

-Use this option for complete control over every configurable aspect of instrumenting an application framework, or to instrument a microservice that cannot be instrumented with [Option 1](#option-1-quickstart).
+Use this option to instrument any microservices that cannot be instrumented with [Option 1](#option-1-quickstart).
 In particular, follow these steps if you want to add custom metrics or traces to your business operations.
+Custom setup gives you complete control over every configurable aspect of instrumenting an application framework.

-These steps involve instantiating various [helper objects](#a-closer-look-at-an-instrumented-microservice) in your code to instrument your application:
+These steps involve instantiating various [helper objects](#a-closer-look-at-an-instrumented-microservice) in your code:

 1. Make sure you have [prepared to send data to Wavefront](#step-1-prepare-to-send-data-to-wavefront).

 2. For each microservice in your application:
-  * Pick one or more frameworks to instrument from the [following table](#pick-a-language-and-framework-to-instrument), and click the corresponding link(s).
+  * Pick a framework to instrument from the [following table](#pick-a-language-and-framework-to-instrument), and click the corresponding link.
-  * Follow the setup steps in each `README` file.
+  * Follow the setup steps in the `README` file for the SDK.
 If a `README` file offers Custom Setup steps, choose those.
+  * Repeat for each instrumentable framework or component in the microservice.

 3. After your application starts running, you can click **Browse > Applications** in the Wavefront menu bar to start exploring metrics, histograms, and/or trace data.

+**Note:** With this option, you set up the chosen SDKs individually.
+For example, you instrument the JVM separately from instrumenting any other framework.

 ## SDKs for Instrumenting Java Applications

-This table shows the available Wavefront SDKs for collecting data from services in a Java application.
+This table shows the available Wavefront observability SDKs for collecting data from microservices in a Java application.
 For each SDK, click on the link to go to the detailed setup steps.
 You'll also see examples of metrics that will be reported.

 <table id = "sdks" width="100%">
 <colgroup>